How SAHMs Can Save Money For Christmas

 Create Family Traditions and Reuse Decorations

-We have developed a family tradition of decorating our home with the same Decor items every year.
+We have developed a family tradition of decorating our home yearly with the same decor items.

-Our family expects to see the same Christmas Decor items displayed in the same special spots in our home.
+Our family expects to see the same Christmas Decor items displayed in our home’s special spots.

-If some of your older decorations look dated try adding new ribbons or garland which will add the needs “refresh” to any Decor feature.
+If some of your older decorations look dated, add new ribbons or garland to refresh any Decor feature.

 Don’t Buy What You Can Make